threeofme/tg2ren-twp/README.md

 Download-Link: https://github.com/threeofme/tg2ren-twp/archive/develop.zip

-TradeWarPolitics is based on Fajeth's MegaModPack 0.95.
-Make sure to follow the installation instructions of that mod **before** you continue with the following steps.
+TradeWarPolitics was originally based on Fajeth's MegaModPack 0.95.

-1. Make sure that **MegaModPack 0.95** is installed correctly.
+**TradeWarPolitics 1.0beta** is the first mod version independant of the MegaModPack.

-2. **IMPORTANT** Remove the folder "Scripts/AI/" from your game folder.
+Installation of the MegaModPack is not required anymore.

-   Do not remove the rest of the scripts folder, as not all scripts are contained in this zip file.
+1. Use a fresh installation of TG2:Renaissance 4.211.
-   You may experience oddities in AI behavior if you skipped this step.
+   **Note:** For single player you may use an existing installation of the TWP mod.

-3. Unzip this mod into your Guild2 game folder.
+2. Unzip this mod into your Guild2 game folder.
 Confirm to overwrite existing files.
 If you are not prompted to confirm any overwrite, you unzipped into the wrong folder.

-4. Go into the DBT-folder and remove the file **Text.dbt**.
+3. Go into the DBT-folder and remove the file **Text.dbt**.
 Rename the file **Text_EN.dbt** or **Text_DE.dbt** into **Text.dbt** for English or German text.

-5. Start a new game and have fun.
+4. Start a new game and have fun.

 Mod Details